 How do you tell your boss you're struggling?

-Don't sweat about the so-called stigma - stigma and discrimination about mental health is not allowed to exist in the workplace.
+Don't worry about the so-called stigma - stigma and discrimination about mental health isn't allowed to exist in the workplace.
 Most responsible employers recognise that and many take positive steps to reduce it through educating their workforce about mental as well as physical wellbeing.

 One way you can tackle the topic is to approach your employer asking for a meeting to discuss your current health situation.
 It doesn't have to be a formal meeting, but you can request formality if that would make you feel better.